KankakeeCommunityCollege/recover-newsroom/_posts/2020-12-01-free-power-lunch-series.md

 KCC's Charlton Career Center is offering eight webinars on topics to help you launch or accelerate your career and thrive in the workforce.

-The weekly "Power Lunch Series" of webinars are on Tuesdays from noon - 1 p.m. beginning Jan.
-19.
+The weekly "Power Lunch Series" of webinars are on Tuesdays from noon - 1 p.m.
+They are:

 * **5 Steps to a Winning Resume** - Jan.
 19
 * **AIDA Cover Letters** - Jan.
 26